-The dissemination and communication strategies of PROCEDIN are closely aligned with the project's objectives and Key Performance Indicators (KPIs) (Table 7).
+The dissemination and communication strategies of PROCEDIN are closely aligned with the project's objectives and Key Performance Indicators (KPIs) (Table 8).
 To ensure adherence to these objectives and KPIs, particularly with regards to stakeholder engagement and exploitation activities, the DCP is designed to promote PROCEDIN and its accomplishments, while also engaging a broad audience and potential users by addressing their key concerns.
-The specific goals of the dissemination and communication efforts (DCO) are outlined in Table 1.
+The specific goals of the dissemination and communication efforts (DCO) are outlined in Table 1, while this document also provides the current overview of activities supporting those objectives.